xpipe-io/xpipe/README.md

 ### A smart connection manager and remote file explorer

-X-Pipe is a brand new type of connection manager and remote file explorer that works by exclusively interacting with CLI tools on local and remote shell connections.
+X-Pipe is a brand-new type of connection manager and remote file explorer that works by exclusively interacting with CLI tools on local and remote shell connections.
 This approach makes it much more flexible as it doesn't have to deal with file system APIs or remote file handling protocols at all.

-X-Pipe integrates with your existing tools and workflows by outsourcing as much tasks as possible to your text/code editors, terminals, shells, command-line tools and more.
+X-Pipe integrates with your existing tools and workflows by outsourcing as many tasks as possible to your text/code editors, terminals, shells, command-line tools and more.
 The platform is open source and designed to be extensible, allowing anyone to implement custom functionality through custom extensions.